Hi,

 Here is why I started CredForma.

 Around mid 2024, a strange pattern snuck up on me.
-Customers I would later recognize as black hat operators, freelancers working for competitors, manipulation services, or review rings, started buying, returning, and posting matching negative feedback.
+Customers I would later discover as "black hat operators" started buying and returning my products.
+Then they posted matching negative feedback.

 It felt harmless at first.
 I had plenty of five star reviews, so I chalked it up as a phase and looked inward.
 Was my listing unclear?
 Did I word something badly?
 Like many of you, any time I get a return, self doubt rears its head.